cmarquardt/homebrew-setup/README.md

 ## Installing R packages

+Before installing R packages, it is advisable to create a user's `~/.Rprofile` file setting up the required paths into the Homebrew installation.
+A sample `.Rprofile` is available and copied into the correct location with

+    cp ./R/dot.Rprofile ~/.Rprofile

-Of course, we also have R packages; they can be installed with
+R packages can be installed with

     ./install-r-packages.R

-Note that the packages to be installed are listed in the file `r-requirements.txt`.
+The packages to be installed are listed in the file `r-requirements.txt`.

 ## Setting up virtual environments